DigitalCampus/oppia-docs/implementers/evaluation/quiz.rst

 all those in the upper group answered correctly and all those in the lower group answered incorrectly.
 Zero discrimination occurs when equal numbers in both groups answer correctly.
-Negative discrimination occurs when more students in the lower group then the upper group answer correctly.
+Negative discrimination occurs when more students in the lower group than the upper group answer correctly (indicating an error in the analysis).